-George Sarosi is the Robert H. Hux Professor of Surgery and has been the Program Director for the General Surgery residency program since 2008.
+George Sarosi is the Robert H. Hux Professor of Surgery and has been the Program Director for the General Surgery residency program since July of 2009.
 Dr. Sarosi earned his medical degree from Harvard University and completed his general surgery residency at University of Michigan Medical Center.
 Dr. Sarosi practices primarily at the Malcolm Randall VA Medical Center where he has a broad general surgery practice with a particular interest in upper gastrointestinal pathology.
 He was recruited to University of Florida in 2008 from UT Southwestern Medical Center.
 During his time at UF, Dr. Sarosi has won numerous teaching awards, the GME “Unsung Hero” Award, and served as the Department of Surgery Vice Chairman for Education and Medical Director of the UF Center for Experiential Learning and Simulation.
 He serves on the board of directors of the American Board of Surgery and has a special interest in exploring Entrustable Professional Activities (EPAs) as a foundation for competency-based surgical training.

 Janice Taylor, MD, MEd, is an associate professor in the division of pediatric surgery.
 Dr. Taylor earned her medical degree from The Ohio State University in 2003.
 She then completed her general surgery residency in 2010 at the University of Cincinnati College of Medicine and her pediatric surgery fellowship at the University of Texas at Houston in 2012.
 She received her Master of Education from UF, concentrating in curriculum and instruction.
 Dr. Taylor focuses on all aspects of pediatric surgery, with special interests in intestinal rehabilitation, neonatal surgery and minimally invasive surgery.
 She is the founder and surgical director of the UF Pediatric Intestinal Rehabilitation Program.
 Her non-clinical focus is surgical education, specifically in remediation, learner outcomes, and resource utilization.
 She is on the editorial board for PedSCORE and is active in publications from the education committee of the American Pediatric Surgical Association.